swingbit/jira2gitlab/README.md

 - Gitlab Self-Managed 14.7.1-ee

 ## Features:
-- Original title, extended with Jira issue key
+- Original title, extended with Jira issue key ((Optional))
 - Original description, extended with link to Jira issue
 - Original comments
 - Original labels
-- Original attachments
+- (Optional) Original attachments
-- Original worklogs, as comment + `/spend` quick-action
+- (Optional) Original worklogs, as comment + `/spend` quick-action
-- Issue references in commits from a linked Bitbucket Server are translated to Gitlab issue references (with some limitations, read instructions in config file)
+- (Optional) Issue references in commits from a linked Bitbucket Server are translated to Gitlab issue references (with some limitations, read instructions in config file)
 - Jira comment syntax translated to markdown, including tables
 - Jira components are translated to labels